5 Rules for Workplace Safety

 Take It Seriously

 First thing’s first: you have to take the safety of your workers seriously.
 It’s not the most glamorous aspect of running a business, sure, but it is one of the most important.
-Taking proactive measures will help to make your workspace safe before it’s necessary.
+Taking proactive security measures, such as installing a basic monitoring service and add-ons, will help to make your workspace safe before it’s necessary.
 Sadly, some companies only wait until something terrible happens before they decide to do anything.
 By knowing that it poses a real threat, you’ll be doing right by your employees and your business.

 Know the Risks